raihansikdar/raihan_cli/README.md

 ## 📁 What It Does

 1. ✅ Scaffolds folders and files for new features (MVC or MVVM)
+2. 🛠️ Supports GetX, Provider, and BLoC state management
-2. 🗑️ Removes entire feature folders safely
+3. 🗑️ Removes entire feature folders safely
-3. 🔧 Saves architecture and path preferences to reduce prompts
+4. 🔧 Saves architecture and path preferences to reduce prompts
-4. 🛠️ Supports custom folder paths (e.g., lib/core/feature_name) or default feature-based structure (lib/src/features/feature_name)
+5. 🛠️ Supports custom folder paths (e.g., lib/core/feature_name) or default feature-based structure (lib/src/features/feature_name)

 ## 🧪 Basic Usage
 ### ▶️ Create a New Feature